steefdebruijn/docker-roonserver/README.md

 If you find yourself in trouble using remote SMB/CIFS shares, you probably need some additional privileges on the container.
 You have two options here (see also issue #15):

-  * Run the Roon container in privileged mode
+Run the Roon container in privileged mode

+    # standalone or from systemd service:
     docker run --privileged --name roonserver ...

+    # docker-compose.yaml (inside service section):
-    privileged: true # in docker-compose.yaml
+    privileged: true

-  * Run the Roon container with the right privileges.
+Run the Roon container with the right privileges.
 Some of these are docker-related, but depending on your host distribution and security settings you may need additional privileges.

+    # standalone or from systemd service:
     docker run --cap-add SYS_ADMIN --cap-add DAC_READ_SEARCH --security-opt apparmor:unconfined ...

     # docker-compose.yaml (inside service section):
     cap_add:
       - SYS_ADMIN